 The young rogue was doing his best to stem the blood flow but no matter how much pressure he applied to the wound it continued to weep.
 He looked over his shoulder and met her gaze, hopelessness in his eyes.
 "It won't stop," he whispered furiously, his voice cracking slightly.
 "What do we do?
 The Rogue'll have my ears if she dies."

 Mistress Belladonna bit her lower lip.
 They couldn't stay where they were.
-The insurgents would eventually overwhelm the King's Guard and work their way into the underground labyrinth of tunnels the rogues of the Thieves Guild were using to evacuate the palace.
+The insurgents would eventually overwhelm the King's Guard and work their way into the underground labyrinth of tunnels they were using to evacuate the palace.
 Her mind raced, searching for the best course of action.
 Finally she gripped Allan's shoulder and gave it a firm squeeze.

 "But she's the Qu—" Allan gasped and stopped short as Belladonna's open hand smacked him in the jaw.

 "Remember, Allan.
 You have sworn a duty to the Rogue.
-Are you willing to go back on your word?"
+Will you go back on your word?"

 Allan swallowed.
 "No, Mistress Belladonna."